Fancomi2017/InstanceFusion/README.md

   `./InstanceFusion`

 You can test InstanceFusion on some dataset, such as  RGB-D Scenes Dataset v.2(RGB-D Scenes Dataset v.2 is available [here](http://rgbd-dataset.cs.washington.edu/dataset/rgbd-scenes-v2/)) and dyson_lab.klg(available [here](https://www.doc.ic.ac.uk/~sleutene/datasets/elasticfusion/dyson_lab.klg)).
 After you download the dataset, you can run dataset/transform.py to generate data.txt.
-To run on RGB-D Scenes Dataset v.2, you should provide a parameter to tell the program where data.txt is,note that the path should not contain spaces:
+To run on RGB-D Scenes Dataset v.2, you should provide a parameter to tell the program where data.txt is, note that the path should not contain spaces:

   `./InstanceFusion /path/to/your/rgbd-scenes-v2/imgs/scene_09/data.txt`